Commercial content | 18+ | T&C's Apply

 Between 2008 and 2014, the Stevenage shirt was white but featured red stripes, either as a horizontal or vertical feature.
 Red and white stripes were then brought back in 2014.

-The 2016/2017 Stevenage kit consists of a white shirt, with diagonal red stripes, red shorts and white socks.
+The 2018/2019 Stevenage kit consists of a red and white shirt, red shorts and white socks with red hoops.

 The Stevenage stadium is Broadhall Way.
 This ground was home to previous Stevenage sides Stevenage Town Football Club and Stevenage Athletic Football Club before the current club took over the stadium.